Luca14797/BIGProject2020/README.md

 ## Implementation

 The goal of this project is to determine if the text of a tweet contains elements related to hatred, whether it is racial, sexist, etc. or not.
-The classification problem is solved through the use of a Bag of Word; the extracted features are then used for the training of a Multilevel Perceptron.
+The classification problem is solved through the use of a Bag-of-Words; the extracted features are then used for the training of a Multilayer Perceptron.

 To speed up the execution of the project, the Apache Spark framework was used, which allows you to distribute the work among the nodes of a cluster.